nichoth/ssc/README.md

 ```

 ### create another message
-The new message contains the previous message's hash
+The new message contains the previous message's hash, and is signed by the
+message author

 ```js
 var content2 = { type: 'test2', text: 'ok' }